 Eligible participants are Institutional Investors with a tax liability sufficient to utilize tax credits.
 Governmental and other tax-exempt entities typically cannot benefit from tax credits.
 There are special qualifying requirements for individuals, S Corporations, and closely held C Corporations.
 To learn more about options, please contact our team.

-The project is monitored continuously monitored by our professional asset management team, and investors receive periodic reports on project performance.
+The project is monitored continuously by our professional asset management team, and investors receive periodic reports on project performance.

 In a recapture event a portion or all the tax credits may be lost or recaptured.
 The compliance period for federal renewable energy and historic real estate tax credits is 5 years and represents the total period over which noncompliance could result in disallowance or recapture of tax credits.